USIBD/RealityMapping2FloorPlan/README.md

 --
 ## 🏆 Challenge Rules

-- Participants may use any proprietary software or algorithm (deep learning, classical, or hybrid).
+- Participants may use any method: proprietary software, machine learning, classical, or hybrid approaches.

-- Usage of external datasets for training/testing or validation is allowed, but must be declared in the submission.
+- External datasets are allowed but must be declared in the submission.

+- Teams may choose to evaluate on the benchmark dataset or on their own provided dataset, as long as the submission format is consistent.

 ---